Archaeopteryx: History of discovery

 The discovery of an eleventh specimen was announced in 2011; it was described in 2014.
 It is one of the more complete specimens, but is missing much of the skull and one forelimb.
 It is privately owned and has yet to be given a name.
-Palaeontologists of the Ludwig Maximilian University of Munich studied the specimen, which revealed previously unknown features of the plumage, such as feathers on both the upper and lower legs and metatarsus, and the only preserved tail tip.
+Palaeontologists of LMU Munich studied the specimen, which revealed previously unknown features of the plumage, such as feathers on both the upper and lower legs and metatarsus, and the only preserved tail tip.

 A twelfth specimen had been discovered by an amateur collector in 2010 at the Schamhaupten quarry, but the finding was only announced in February 2014.
 It was scientifically described in 2018.
 It represents a complete and mostly articulated skeleton with skull.
 It is the only specimen lacking preserved feathers.
 It is from the Painten Formation and somewhat older than the other specimens.

 A thirteenth specimen, SMNK-PAL 10,000, was published in January 2025, this one from the Mörnsheim Formation.
 It preserves the right forelimb, shoulder, and fragments of the other limbs, with various features of the shoulder and forelimb resembling Archaeopteryx more than any other avialan within the Mörnsheim Formation.
 However, due to the fragmentary nature of this specimen, it cannot be assigned to a specific species within Archaeopteryx.